kohler/hotcrp/devel/apidoc/submissions.md

 > Fetch share link

-Fetch the share link for a submission, if any has been created.
+Fetch the share link for a submission.
 This link can be accessed by users not signed in to HotCRP; it grants view-only access to the submission and its documents.
 Only authors and administrators can fetch the share link.

+* response ?url: The share link
 * response ?token author_view_token: Token for this share link
 * response ?token_type string: `"author_view"`
 * response ?expires_at integer
-* response ?url: The share link

 # post /{p}/share